iamthedas/grouphelp-clone/README.md

-# GroupHelp Welcome Bot
+# Safe GroupHelp Bot

-A self-hosted Telegram bot that sends welcome messages with popup alert and share buttons.
+This bot sends a welcome message with popup and share buttons when a user joins the Telegram group.